chrismlee26/chris-gram-next/README.md

   - [ ] Create Upload component
   - [ ] Enable infinite scroll on feed
 - [x] Create and connect to Supabase DB
+- [ ] Decide on types for DB Table & pass to variables
 - [ ] Auth (Supabase)
   - [ ] Login
   - [ ] Likes